OpenVidu/openvidu.io-docs/docs/advanced-features/recording.md

 </div>
 </div>

-OpenVidu Pro can be configured to upload recordings to an Amazon Web Services S3 bucket instead of storing them in local storage.
-You can enable S3 recording storage in any deployment environment.
-It is not limited to [OpenVidu Pro AWS deployments](deployment/pro/aws/){:target="_blank"}.
+OpenVidu Pro can be configured to upload recordings to **any S3 compatible bucket** instead of storing them in local storage.

-AWS S3 provides persistance for recording data in OpenVidu Pro clusters.
+S3 provides persistance for recording data in OpenVidu Pro clusters.
 It brings multiple advantages:

 - You can terminate clusters without worrying losing your recordings, as long as they are properly uploaded to the bucket.
 - Launching an OpenVidu Pro cluster configured to use an already populated S3 bucket will make the existing recordings accessible and manageable from the new cluster.